coherence-community/coherence-demo/README.md

 ### Environment Variables

-Ensure that the following environment variables are set in your configuation:
+Ensure that the following environment variables are set in your configuration:

 * `JAVA_HOME` -- This variable must point to the location of the JDK version supported by the Oracle Coherence version that you use.
 Ensure that the path is set accordingly:</br>
 For Linux/UNIX OS: